vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Arthaśāstra

-(AS) The ´ Kaut.ilīya Arthaśāstra.
+(AS) The ´ Kauṭilīya Arthaśāstra.
 A critical edition with glossary, an English

-translation with critical and explanatory notes, and a study by R.P.
-Kangle.
+translation with critical and explanatory notes, and a study by R̥P. Kangle.

 Bombay 1963–65.
 3 vols.

 Asher, Frederick M.

-1985 Eastern Indian Inscriptions: The problem of Era. in: Asher, F.M. & G.S.
-Gai (eds.), Indian Epigraphy.
+1985 Eastern Indian Inscriptions: The problem of Era. in: Asher, F.M. & G.ṢGai (eds.), Indian Epigraphy.
 Its bearing on the History of Art.
 New Delhi 1985,

 133–37.